-Push yourself to think of at least three small things you could do if a particular problem that you worry about did actually occur.
+Push yourself to think of at least three small things you could do, if something you worry about did actually happen.

 See if you can work out a plan to start solving the issue.
 Even if it does turn out to be the worst case scenario, you’ll work out some ways to deal with it.

 Of course, life would change.
 And it may not be the way you want it to be.
 Nothing ever stays the same.

 But would you be able to muddle through somehow?